JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 There are some contexts in which you want to be able to rate limit [MUC](https://xmpp.org/extensions/xep-0045.html) messages.
 This could have multiple motivations: avoid flooding, garantee a better readability of the room when there are hundreds of active users, ...

-This specification will propose to add an option to MUC rooms, allowing room owners to fix a time that users MUST wait between two messages.
+This specification propose a new option to MUC rooms, allowing room owners to fix a duration that users MUST wait between two messages.
 We will also specify how the server MUST reject messages send too quickly, and how clients SHOULD handle this feature (by preventing users to send messages without waiting the delay to be over).

 ## 2. Terminology